 12. When will my roommate assignment

-New students will receive an email regarding room assignments from Residence Life & Housing by the first week of August.
+New students will receive an email regarding room assignments from Residence Life & Housing by the last week of January.
 Additional information about living on campus is available at www.udel.edu/reslife/.

 13. When do I move into my